 For a quick introduction into giving behavior of millionaires, you can watch my talk at the Rabo College Day.

-My work has been covered by outlets such as the New York Times, the Atlantic, Forbes, the Guardian, BBC News, Süddeutsche Zeitung, de Telegraaf, de Volkskrant and NRC Handelsblad.
+My work has been covered by outlets such as the New York Times, the Atlantic, Forbes, the Guardian, BBC News, Süddeutsche Zeitung, de Telegraaf, de Volkskrant, NRC Handelsblad, Q Music and Slam FM!

 I have been an advisor or invited speaker for financial insitutions and policy makers, like the OECD, the Dutch Ministry for Foreign Affairs, the Authority Financial Markets (AFM) and the Central Planning Bureau (CPB).